 Sign Up for Updates

 Nicole Neily is the president & founder of Parents Defending Education.
-She is also the president of Speech First, a national campus free speech organization, and has worked at the Independent Women’s Forum and the Cato Institute.
+She is also the founder of Speech First, a national campus free speech organization, and has worked at the Independent Women’s Forum and the Cato Institute.